 * The opportunity to become part of our awards alumni

-* Invitation to participate in our media training workshop and to network with other finalists
+* Invitation to participate in a short much talked-about media workshop prior to the event, with Outspoken Women.

 Yes.
 Each award is judged independently.
 However, we do encourage you to consider which category best represents your work.

 Once you have the information you require on hand we recommend you spend at least one hour preparing your entry.

 Yes.
 Previous award winners and finalists will not be treated differently during the 2018 judging process and we encourage all nominees to enter again.
 However, we remind all nominees that judges will be considering information provided that’s relevant to their work in 2018.

 Changing jobs does not make your award invalid as we ask you to address your work over the previous 12 months and we judge finalists and winners based on this period.
 However, should you have a change of organisation, job, position or contact details we ask you to get in contact firstname.lastname@example.org so we can update our records.

 There is a two-tiered approach to judging these Awards – firstly involving a Women’s Agenda working panel and then our list of external judges – and a number of steps we undertake before determining our overall winners.